-BIOSTAT 719.
-Generalized Linear Models.
-This class introduces the concept of exponential family of distributions and link function, and their use in generalizing the standard linear regression to accommodate various outcome types.
-Theoretical framework will be presented but detailed practical analyses will be performed as well, including logistic regression with Poisson regression and extensions.
+BIOSTAT 719: Generalized Linear Models: The class introduces the concept of exponential family of distributions and link function, and their use in generalizing the standard linear regression to accommodate various outcome types.
+Theoretical framework will be presented but detailed practical analyses will be performed as well, including logistic regression and Poisson regression with extensions.
 Majority of the course will deal with the independent observations framework.
 However, there will be substantial discussion of longitudinal/clustered data where correlations within clusters are expected.
-To deal with such data the Generalized Estimating Equations and Generalized Linear Mixed models will be introduced.
-An introduction to the Bayesian analysis approach will be presented, time permitting.
-Prerequisites: BIOSTAT 701, 702, 704 and 705 or permission of Director of Graduate Studies.
-TTH 11:45am-1:00pm, Kosinski, Hock 11025, 2 units.
+To deal with such data the Generalized Estimating Equations and the Generalized Linear Mixed models will be introduced.
+An introduction to a Bayesian analysis approach will be presented, time permitting.

+Prerequisite(s): BIOSTAT 701, 702, 704, 705, and 721 or 722 or their equivalents, or permission of the Director of Graduate Studies Credits: 2